casey/x-serialization-format/README.md

 ## Prior Art

-Data is draws inspiration from a ton of other formats.
+Data draws inspiration from many other formats.

 The format most similar to Data is probably [FIDL](https://fuchsia.dev/fuchsia-src/development/languages/fidl), the Fuchsia